RECENT: "Void Almanac: A Political-Geologic Rubbing of Nuclear Testing in Mississippi" in GeoHumanities. Access here.

-Annie Simpson is an artist and a small, fallible container for a primary force beyond her understanding.
+Annie Simpson is an artist and experimental geographer.
 She works via sight-/site-based investigation to make videos, photographs, and essays.
-Simpson moonlights as a doctoral candidate (ABD, Criticism & Contemporary Spatial Practices track) at Harvard University, Graduate School of Design, where she serves as a Teaching Fellow in the Department of Architecture.
+Simpson moonlights as a doctoral candidate (ABD, Criticism & Contemporary Spatial Practices track) at Harvard University, Graduate School of Design, where she serves as a Teaching Fellow in the Department of Landscape Architecture.
+For the 2024-2025 academic year, she is a Doctoral Fellow with the Harvard-Mellon Urban Initiative.

 I live between North Carolina and Cambridge, MA, USA.
-Portfolio, exhibition images, press archive, and CV are available upon request: anniesimpson (at) gsd (dot) harvard (dot) edu
+Portfolio, exhibition images, and press archive are available upon request: anniesimpson (at) gsd (dot) harvard (dot) edu.
+My CV is available here.

-My projects have been supported by Harvard University, Dean’s Merit Award; Monument Lab, National Fellowship; the Center for the Study of the American South at the University of North Carolina; Duke University, John Hope Franklin Documentary Fellowship; University of Georgia, Campus Sustainability Grant, Willson Center Graduate Research Award, Broun Fund Award, Graduate School Travel Grant.
+My projects have been supported by the Harvard Mellon Urban Initiative; Harvard University, Dean’s Merit Award and the Doctor of Design Research Grant; Monument Lab, National Fellowship; the Center for the Study of the American South at the University of North Carolina; Duke University, John Hope Franklin Documentary Fellowship; University of Georgia, Campus Sustainability Grant, Willson Center Graduate Research Award, Broun Fund Award, and Graduate School Travel Grant.

 My work has been exhibited or screened at sites including Zou-no-hana Terrace, Yokohama, Japan; Bierumer School, Bierum, Netherlands; Pier2 Artcenter, Kaohsiung, Taiwan; Harvard University, Kirkland Gallery, Cambridge MA; the Goeth-Instituts across North America, Boston, Chicago, Houston, Kansas City, Los Angeles, Mexico City, Montreal, New York, San Francisco, Seattle, Toronto, and Washington, DC; Patti and Rusty Rueff Galleries, Purdue University; Atheneum, Athens, GA; The Carrack, Durham NC.